Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADMSInvitation.md

 Status                  : PendingAcceptance
 ```

-Using the cmdlet in this example, an email is sent to the user who's email address is in the -InvitedUserEmailAddress parameter.
+Using the cmdlet in this example, an email is sent to the user whose email address is in the -InvitedUserEmailAddress parameter.
 When the user accepts the invitation, they are forwarded to the url as specified in the -InviteRedirectUrl parameter

 ## PARAMETERS